 and the variable changing $y=\sqrt{\frac{N\beta J}{2}}m$, we get

 where

 is the configurational Helmholtz free energy per degree of freedom.

-Finally, in order to apply the saddle point approximation to calculate $Z$, we minimize $f$ with respect to $m$ at fixed $T$ obtaining the spontaneous magnetization $\left\langle m\right\rangle(T)$.
-From the latter we get the free energy, the average potential, and the specific heat
+Finally, in order to apply the saddle point method to calculate $Z$, we minimize $f$ with respect to $m$ at fixed $T$ obtaining the spontaneous magnetization $\left\langle m\right\rangle(T)$.
+From the latter, we get the free energy, the average potential, and the specific heat

 respectively.
-They are plotted in Fig. \ref{pphi4_thermo_fig} at comparison with the results for the mean-field $\phi^4$ model (\ref{Vtradmf}).
+They are plotted in Fig. \ref{pphi4_thermo_fig} in comparison with the results for the mean-field $\phi^4$ model (\ref{Vtradmf}).
 The picture is the well known one of a second-order $\mathbb{Z}_2$-SBPT with classical critical exponents.

-We cannot see any difference in the thermodynamic of the two models, apart from a quantitative point of view.
+We cannot see any difference in the thermodynamic of the two models, apart from a quantitative viewpoint.
 We conclude that the negative quadratic term in the local potential has no part in causing the SBPT.
-This is not surprising because in \cite{baroni1} it was showed that for a mean-field model a double-well potential with a minimum gap between the well proportional to $N$ is a sufficiency condition for entailing a SBPT.
+This is not surprising because in \cite{b1}, it was showed that in a mean-field model a double-well potential with a minimum barrier between the wells proportional to $N$ is a sufficient condition for entailing a SBPT.
 Both the models (\ref{Vmf},\ref{Vtradmf}) have this feature independently of the presence of the quadratic term $-\phi^2/2$.
-Rather, as we will see in the following, the latter yields complication and confusion about the real connection between the topology of equipotential hypersurfaces of configuration space and the SBPT.
-The double-well potential is generated by the competition between the confining part given by the local potential and the deconfining part given by the interacting part for $J>0$.
-The only essential condition to satisfy is the following
+Rather, as we will see in the following, the latter yields complication and confusion about the real connection between the characteristic of the equipotential hypersurfaces of configuration space and the SBPT.
+The occurrence of the double well of the potential is generated by the competition between the confining part given by the local potential and the interacting part for $J>0$.
+The only essential condition to satisfy in order to make the total potential confining is the following